DaneSirois/type-stash/README.md

-# typeStash
+# type-stash
 > Redux type-management library:

-**Why typeStash**:
+**Why type-stash**:

-- typeStash removes the need for a dedicated "types" file
+- it removes the need for a dedicated "types" file
-- I developed this because I find the process of creating types to be disruptive
+- I developed this because I found the process of creating types to be disruptive

 ## Index:
 1. [Installation:](#installation)